-WHS includes all the rules and rights that protect you and your safety and health while you are at work.
+WHS includes all the rules and rights that protect you and your health and safety while you are at work.

-Your safety and health at work is protected by the law.
+Your health and safety at work is protected by the law.
 That means your employer (the person who gives you a job) has to make sure you're safe.
 You also have to know what to do to keep yourself and others safe.